ucsf-ckm/moodle-block_massaction/README.txt

 This is the Mass Actions block for Moodle 3.2 and up.
-Its appearance and behaviors are largely the same as the version for Moodle 1.9.

 Created at University of Minnesota by the Custom Solutions team.